Columbus Crew: The Precourt era (2013–2018)

-Proposed relocation to Austin.
+Proposed relocation to Austin

-On October 17, 2017, Precourt announced intentions to relocate the franchise to Austin, Texas if a downtown stadium could not be secured in Columbus.
+On October 17, 2017, Precourt announced intentions to relocate the franchise to Austin, Texas, if a downtown stadium could not be secured in Columbus.
 Following the news, fans and supporters of the club began a campaign and movement known as #SaveTheCrew.
 Many had been present in the city's council building on behalf of the cause.
 Later in the month, it was revealed that Precourt had a clause in his purchase of the club that would allow him to relocate the franchise, but only to Austin.

 On November 15, 2017, Precourt and MLS commissioner Don Garber met with Columbus mayor Andrew Ginther and civic and business leaders about the Crew's future in Columbus.
 After the meeting, both sides issued press releases detailing the meeting.
 Per the delegation from Columbus, Precourt and MLS refused to take the relocation threat off the table.
 Per Precourt and MLS, Columbus leaders did not present any plan for a downtown stadium.
 On the issue, the mayor stated it was "obvious that Don Garber nor PSV (Precourt Sports Ventures) had any commitment for the team to stay in Columbus".

 In the annual state of the league conference, commissioner Garber addressed more on the potential move.
 He had stated the difficulties there has been present with the market over the years.
 Discussing in 2008, when the league began its initiative to end having ownership groups owning multiple franchises in the league, there was no success in finding a local ownership group in the market of Columbus, with an interested group wanting to purchase the team but with a very low value.
 It was then when the league's executives hired a different company banker and expanded its search regionally where Anthony Precourt was involved.
 Garber stated that had Precourt not acquired the club, there was a possibility that Columbus would have ceased operations and ultimately folded.
 As to why the issues were not stated publicly, Don Garber stated that the league is a "private business" and what's been happening has been seen in other major sport leagues in the country.

-On March 5, 2018, Ohio attorney general Mike DeWine and the city of Columbus filed a lawsuit against Precourt, citing a 1996 state law that prevents sports teams that benefited from public facilities or financial assistance from relocating to another city without a six-month notice and attempting to sell the team to a local ownership group.
+On March 5, 2018, Ohio attorney general Mike DeWine and Columbus city attorney Zach Klein filed a lawsuit against Precourt, citing a previously untested 1996 state law (the Modell Law) that prevents sports teams that benefited from public facilities or financial assistance from relocating to another city without a six-month notice and attempting to sell the team to a local ownership group.
 The bill was originally passed after the controversial relocation of the Cleveland Browns to Baltimore.